naupaka/2014-09-27-asu/_bootcamp/02_Sunday/02_Afternoon/Readme.md

-### Using and Rmd file, create a short analysis report using R of the gapminder dataset.
+### Using an Rmd file, create a short analysis report using R of the gapminder dataset.

 1. Move into your working directory (the one you have been working with for git and github)
 2. Take a look at the file ([you can re-download it here](http://npk.io/BGRY+)), and pick three countries you are interested in.